TemyTemy/code-quiz/README.md

 ## Reference

-The list of special characters were taken from https://www.owasp.org/index.php/Password_special_characters
+The list of questions were taken from https://www.javatpoint.com/javascript-mcq

 ## Links on Github

 - The source code repository is available at this link: https://github.com/TemyTemy/code-quiz
-- The home page to the website is available at this link: https://temytemy.github.io/password-generator/
+- The home page to the website is available at this link: https://temytemy.github.io/code-quiz/